-"Losing weight or maintaining a normal weight will lower the risk for cancer, and make PCOS patients much more responsive to treatment.
-For people who are trying to conceive, it will improve responses to fertility drugs and not only improve the pregnancy rate but lower the miscarriage rate."
+In fact, she says that losing weight or maintaining a normal weight will lower the risk for cancer and make PCOS patients much more responsive to treatment.
+For people who are trying to conceive, that means improved responses to fertility drugs that not only improve the pregnancy rate but lower the miscarriage rate.

 "This is a condition whereby the body cannot 'sense' insulin and needs higher amounts to regulate blood sugar," says Dr. Natasha Iyer, a physician at Chronos Apollo in Canada.
 Even worse, the fatty tissue also makes inflammatory mediators (which raise the risk of heart disease and blood pressure problems) and estrogen metabolites."

 Iyer says it helps to eat low glycemic index foods and enough protein.
 Natural therapies include Gymnema sylvestre herb, garlic, ginger and holy basil teas.

 PCOS sounds like a drag, but at least if you know you have it you can work with it.
 According to Australian researchers, about 70 percent of women have PCOS and have not had it properly diagnosed.
 Now that it's September — National PCOS Awareness Month — it may be a good time to see if you have this condition.